Lights and Leadership at LeadingAge PA

 Rachel: This is a lemons/lemonade-type question: were there challenges you felt the team faced and solved expertly?

 Knowing that venues are required by law to have ADA ramps, we could turn to the simple solution.
-But, as audience advocates ever devoted to aesthetics and atmosphere, we worked to find a better solution.
-Instead of the recipient going up to the stage to accept her award, the presenter would go to her.
-We coordinated with the client to have her reserved seat moved to a table closer to the stage, and rehearsed the plan with our presenter, so he knew exactly where to go and when.
+But, as audience advocates ever devoted to aesthetics and atmosphere, we worked to find a creative solution: instead of the recipient going up to the stage to accept her award, the presenter would go to her.
+We coordinated with the Association and hotel to have her reserved seat moved to a table closer to the stage, and rehearsed the plan with the presenter, so he knew exactly where to go and when.
 When the moment came, the recipient had the experience her achievements merited.
 Win win!